 As said above, the Certificate of Deposit is for a fixed period, so the depositor is not expected to withdraw it early.
 However, banks do allow an early withdrawal but charge a penalty for it as well.
 The penalty amount will depend on the duration left for maturity.
 In general, the penalty equals the interest rate.

 Benefits of Certificate of Deposit

-- It is a risk-free instrument, means your funds are safe with banks.
-Since FDIC (Federal Deposit Insurance Corporation) insures Certificate of Deposit’s, it acts as a guarantee that you won’t lose the principal amount
+- It is a risk-free instrument, which means your funds are safe with banks.
+Since FDIC (Federal Deposit Insurance Corporation) insures Certificate of Deposits, it acts as a guarantee that you won’t lose the principal amount.

 - CDs get a higher interest rate than the savings account or the interest-bearing checking account.

-- Since there is a competition among banks for the depositor’s funds, some banks offer better rates than the others.
+- Since there is competition among banks for the depositor’s funds, some banks offer better rates than others.
 This means you can try different banks to get the highest interest rate.

-- The biggest limitation of a Certificate of Deposit is that your money gets stuck until the maturity.
+- The biggest limitation of a Certificate of Deposit is that your money gets stuck until maturity.
 Though you can always withdraw it early, you have to bear a small penalty as well.
-Nowadays, some banks do offer flexibility in the term of the amount that you can withdraw without any penalty.
+Nowadays, some banks do offer flexibility in terms of the amount that you can withdraw without any penalty.
 So, do ask your bank if it offers any such facility.

 - Since your money gets stuck, you may lose some profitable investment opportunities.
-For instance, if during the CD period, the rate of interest rises on the other instruments, you will lose the interest you would have earned.
-To avoid this, you can go for a no-penalty CD, or something similar that allows you to withdraw amount easily.
+For instance, if, during the CD period, the rate of interest rises on the other instruments, you will lose the interest you would have earned.
+To avoid this, you can go for a no-penalty CD or something similar that allows you to withdraw the amount easily.

-- Even though CDs pay more interest rate than the savings account, sometimes they don’t offer enough to compensate for the inflation rate.
-In case, the inflation rate is more than the interest rate on CD, you will lose in real term.
+- Even though CDs pay more interest rates than a savings account, sometimes they don’t offer enough to compensate for the inflation rate.
+In case the inflation rate is more than the interest rate on CD, you will lose in the real term.